kyleschmolze/pghero-heroku-standalone/README.md

 == PgHero Heroku Standalone

+Do you want to run the [PgHero engine](https://github.com/ankane/pghero/), but don't want to add more dependencies to your existing Rails app?
+Then this little repo is your for!

-This a standalone Rails 4.2 app for the [PgHero engine](https://github.com/ankane/pghero/) which can be easily deployed to Heroku.
+This a standalone Rails 4.2 app which can be easily deployed to Heroku.
+Just point it at an existing Heroku database using `DATABASE_URL`.

 == Requirements
-I found it easiest to run this on Heroku's cedar-14 stack using Ruby 2.3.0.
+I found it easiest to run this on Heroku's heroku-16 stack using Ruby 2.3.0.

 == Install